Billy Southworth: Later managerial career

-After some of the rebellious players (including Dark and Stanky) had been traded, Southworth returned to his post in 1950 and led the Braves to a fourth place finish.
-On August 29, 1950, Southworth recorded his 1,000th win as manager, leading the Braves to a 4-0 win over Cincinnati.
+After some of the rebellious players (including Dark and Stanky) had been traded, Southworth returned to his post in 1950 and led the Braves to a fourth-place finish.
+On August 29, 1950, Southworth recorded his 1,000th win as manager, leading the Braves to a 4–0 win over Cincinnati.
 Southworth had managed to convert a team that hadn't finished fourth since 1934 into one that would finish fourth or better for six straight seasons.
 However, an aging team and declining attendance would bode poorly for both Southworth's career and the Braves' future in New England.
 In 1951, Southworth's club was only 28–31 on June 19.
 He called the team's general manager, John Quinn, and asked to be allowed to resign, and he was replaced by his former standout right fielder, Tommy Holmes (he would finish out the season but was fired in the middle of what turned out to be the final season of the Braves in Boston).

 Southworth's major league managerial win–loss record was 1,044–704–22.
 His .597 winning percentage is seventh all-time among managers to McCarthy's .615.
-Southworth has the least amount of games managed (1,770) for any manager to have won 1,000 games.
+Southworth has the fewest games managed (1,770) for any manager to have won 1,000 games.
 Southworth was the first to win the World Series as a player and again as a manager.

 Southworth remained with the Braves as a scout in the 1950s.
 He was acquitted of drunken driving charges after a 1955 arrest, and retired from scouting at the end of his contract following the 1956 season.
 During his scouting days, he signed future all-time home run leader Hank Aaron, who was playing for the Indianapolis Clowns of the Negro leagues.

 Managerial career

 Later life

 For the last couple of decades of his life, Southworth lived outside of Sunbury, Ohio.
 By the summer of 1969, his health had begun to fail and he was confined to his home.
-He gave a final interview to a reporter for the St. Louis Post-Dispatch; he commented on how difficult it would be for the 1969 Cardinals to win a third straight championship, as the 1944 team had done.
+He gave a final interview to a reporter for the St. Louis Post-Dispatch; he commented on how difficult it would be for the 1969 Cardinals to win a third straight National League championship, as the 1944 team had done.
 Though he had quit smoking many years earlier, Southworth died of emphysema that year in Columbus, Ohio, and was buried in Green Lawn Cemetery.

 Southworth's cousin, Bill Southworth, appeared in the major leagues in 1964.